slightknack/slightknack.dev/content/blog/acc.md

     - Maps input to output
     - Can be trained to approximate a function

-- Forget Hashlife, what about Neurallife?
+- Forget Hashlife, what about Neural life?
     - use neural networks instead of hashing
     - problems:
         - collecting training data